PrimaveraDeveloper/lithium/dir/rose/ldi.md

 # Legal Devaluation Indexes Service (LDI)

-The Legal Devaluation Indexes Service allows to retrieve the devaluation indexes for a reference year.
+The Legal Devaluation Indexes Service allows retrieving the devaluation indexes for a reference year.
 Theses indexes are used to fill the Portuguese models 31 and 32.

 ## Specification